merces/bashacks/doc/codestyle.md

 }
 ```

-## How much the manual page
+## How about manpages?

-* Each function will have its man page.
+* Each function have its own manpage.
-* The official language is English
+* The official language is English.

 ###### Reference